MaestroError/eloquent-regex/README.md

   - Add advanced usage section in Docs:
     - Options and Assertions: Detailed explanation of options, how to apply them, and their effects on patterns. ✔️
     - Filters in Extraction: Using options as filters during extraction and the types of filters available. ✔️
-    - Options list
+    - Options list ✔️
+    - Ensure digits / digit behavior. ✔️
-    - Regex Flags: Guide on applying regex flags to patterns for specialized matching behavior.
+    - Regex Flags: Guide on applying regex flags to patterns for specialized matching behavior. ✔️
     - Grouping and Capturing: How to use groups (capturing and non-capturing) and apply quantifiers to them.
   - Add section in docs for "lazy" method
   - Add sections: